istarkov/pbl/README.md

 Run `pbl --name hello` then project will be published at `hello.{YOUR DOMAIN}` host.

+To use dockerfile with other name than `Dockerfile` just run as `pbl --dockerFile ./DockerfileOther`

 By default `pbl` runs deploy in detached mode, and exits almost immediately after run, but sometimes if you need more control you can run `pbl` in `attached` mode, just add `--attached true`